 Is another housing bubble going to blow up in our faces?

+Home prices are soaring to levels not seen since 2007, and while that is making many homeowners smile, it is making some bankers sweat.
 According to a survey released today by FICO, “Mortgage bankers fear another real estate bubble,” says a survey released today by FICO, the company best known for its credit scoring.
 FICO says 56 percent of bank risk managers were worried that “an unsustainable real estate bubble is inflating.”